 In May 2014, Huawei launched the Ascend P7.

-In 2014, China introduced the Counter-Espionage Law, which, along with the 2017 National Intelligence Law, compels Chinese businesses to work with Chinese intelligence and security agencies whenever requested.
+In 2014, China introduced the Counter-Espionage Law, which, alongside the 2017 National Intelligence Law, has been interpreted as compelling Chinese businesses, including Huawei, to collaborate with Chinese intelligence agencies.

-In 2014, reports in Der Spiegel and The New York Times disclosed that, according to global surveillance disclosures, the National Security Agency (NSA) infiltrated Huawei's computer network in 2009, obtaining customer lists and internal training documents.
+In 2014, Der Spiegel and The New York Times reported that, according to global surveillance disclosures, the National Security Agency (NSA) infiltrated Huawei's computer network in 2009.

-In 2014, the National Security Agency (NSA) penetrated Huawei's corporate networks in China, monitoring employee accounts, including those of founder Ren Zhengfei, in search of links between the company and the People's Liberation Army.
+In 2014, the National Security Agency (NSA) penetrated Huawei's corporate networks in China to search for links between the company and the People's Liberation Army.
+This allowed them to monitor accounts of Huawei employees, including founder Ren Zhengfei.

 In January 2015, Huawei discontinued the "Ascend" brand for its flagship phones and launched the new P series with the Huawei P8.